cesarean awareness Month

 What is it?

-• In 2022, cesareans occurred in nearly 1 in 3 births.
-That’s more than 1.1 million deliveries.
+In 2022, cesareans occurred in nearly 1 in 3 births.
+That’s more than 1.1 million cesarean deliveries in the US every year.
 The risk for developing PAS in a future pregnancy increases with each c-section.

-• Use these campaign materials to celebrate Cesarean Awareness Month with your family and friends, your hospital and within your community.
-Download the social media toolkit full of images below and post them to your social media accounts with a call to action.
+Use these campaign materials to celebrate Cesarean Awareness Month with your family and friends, your hospital and within your community.
+Download the social media toolkit full of images and scripts to help you post them to your social media accounts with a call to action.
+Watch the Accreta Expert Series with Dr. Shah and find out why cesareans are on the rise in the US.
+Donate & fundraise by startinga fundraiser or visiting our gear store and choosing gear that starts a conversation.
+You can even pitch your story to a local paper and get the word out with our template!

 Key Messages